 One of the major benefits of interval training is that its fairly easy to be measured.
 Either run a set distance and take the time.
 Or run a set time and improve the distance.
 Those are the two primary options to measure the output and work done in an interval session.

-Another major benefits of interval training is its time-efficiency.
+Another major benefit of interval training is its time efficiency.
 A good interval training workout rarely lasts or needs to last longer than 20 to 30 minutes.
 Interval training is about doing the most work possible while you move.
 Its not about a lot of moving to do a lot of work.
-1km total of interval sprints done in 30 minutes, thats about 2,5 minutes work and 27,5 minutes rest, has a greater impact to improve Body Comp that running 30minutes non-stop.
+1km total of interval sprints done in 30 minutes, thats about 2.5 minutes work and 27.5 minutes rest, has a greater impact to improve Body Comp that running 30minutes non-stop.

 If you do a simple comparison between Sprinter and Marathon runners to illustrate this point and its correlation to Body Comp, my point is clear.

-Cardio in the case of steady state runnning is a waste of time for Body Comp improvements.
+Cardio in the case of steady state running is a waste of time for body comp improvements.
 As the time invested in the relation to the results you get is very low.